Singularity theorems from weakened energy conditions: QEI-inspired hypotheses

 Then~\eqref{eq:IVP2} has no solution on all of $[0,\infty)$.
 If $r(t)\equiv r$ obeys \eqref{eq:EC1}, the same conclusion holds provided $c\neq z_0$ or $c^2/s+r\neq 0$.
 If $Q_0=0$, the hypothesis on $c$ can be relaxed to $c\ge 0$. \end{Thm} \proof By Lemma~\ref{lem:WY_variant}, if there is a solution to~\eqref{eq:IVP2} on $[0,\infty)$ then

 by hypothesis, which is a contradiction.

 The above theorem tells us that a focal point will occur if there is sufficient initial contraction.
 Note that the dependence on the actual matter distribution $r(t)$ is purely through its values in $[-\tau_0,0]$, i.e., before the contraction $z_0$ is measured.
-At first sight it is strange that {\em positive} values of $r(t)-r_0$ require a larger value of $z_0$: the reason is simply that the averaged nature of the energy condition means that large positive energies now allow large negative values later.
+At first sight it is strange that {\em positive} values of $r(t)-r_0$ require a larger value of $z_0$: the reason is simply that the averaged nature of the energy condition means that large positive energies in the present allow large negative values in the future.
 The magnitude of initial contraction required is otherwise determined by the reference $r_0$ and the function $h$.

 In some QEIs, the support of the sampling function is constrained, for example, to be small relative to local curvature length scales.
 For simplicity, let us suppose that there is some $\tau_0$ such that \eqref{eq:EC1} is valid for all $f$ with support in an interval of length at most $2\tau_0$.
 (This would correspond to conditions in which curvatures remain bounded; if they do not, this might be regarded as an indication of singular behaviour, albeit not in the sense of geodesic incompleteness.)
 We also restrict to a particular seminorm which would be most relevant to QEIs in four dimensions.